 The Life And Times of Melody DeLeon

 Trekking through these weary mortal planes, Melody has had a long and arduous life.
-Her experiences are vast and varied - she has encountered what we think of as mundane when they were sparkling and new, but also things of which we cannot possibly imagine, much less speak of.
+Her experiences are vast and varied - she has encountered what we think of as mundane when they were sparkling and new, but also things of which we cannot possibly imagine, much less speak about.
 Tales of her journey are fascinating, hours upon hours of succulent tidbits of knowledge from the far corners of the earth.
 But seeing as how it is the age of Information and Inattention, here are the cliff notes!

 Sometime before the dawn of consciousness among the races of Man, Melody sprung full fledged from the head of a (very surprised) tiger, who was promptly named Poo-Bah and pressed into service as a pet, battle companion, and reluctant therapist.